metaleap/vscode-appz/libs/go/readme.md

 	// for that purpose which will work both when a single folder is opened as
 	// well as an untitled or saved workspace.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+	// `return` ── a thenable that resolves when this `WorkspaceFile` call has successfully completed at the VSC side and its result received back at our end.
 	WorkspaceFile() func(func(*string))

 	// Save all dirty files.